-If this is your first time visiting Mexico, you may be wondering about the logistics of traveling in Mexico City.
-I’ll share more specifics about different customs later on in this Mexico City travel guide, but for now, here are a few things to note.
+If this is your first time visiting Mexico, you may be wondering about the logistics of traveling in Mexico City alone.
+I’ll share more specifics about different customs later on in this Mexico City solo female travel guide, but for now, here are a few things to note.

 As far as language goes, Spanish is the primary language in the country, and you may find that English is spoken less than you were expecting.
 While visiting Mexico, make sure that you’re only drinking bottled water.
 The tap water isn’t safe to drink.
 So, to avoid getting sick, stick to bottles.